 Stop Eating Sugar

 Soda and packaged juice drinks, candies and chocolates, and other sweet treats contain copious amounts of sugar, which could be detrimental to your teeth (and your health in general!) — so avoiding them, or at least reducing your intake, is important.

-While DIY is not a bad thing, there are some things that are just better to leave at the hands of experts — so if you’re after teeth whitening, just go to The Smile Bar!
-Whitening kits, baking soda, and the likes can only do so much, and it’s better to save yourself time, money, and effort by just going to an expert.
+While DIY is not a bad thing, some things are just better to leave at the hands of experts — so if you’re after teeth whitening, just go to The Smile Bar!
+Whitening kits, baking soda, and the like can only do so much, and it’s better to save yourself time, money, and effort by just going to the experts.